angular/angular/aio/content/guide/router.md

 Each `Route` maps a URL `path` to a component.
 There are _no leading slashes_ in the _path_.
-The router parses and builds the final URL for you, allowing you to use both relative and "absolute" paths when navigating between application views.
+The router parses and builds the final URL for you, allowing you to use both relative and absolute paths when navigating between application views.

 The `:id` in the first route is a token for a route parameter.
 In a URL such as `/hero/42`, "42" is the value of the `id` parameter.
 The corresponding `HeroDetailComponent`